01 of 05

 Create a Diagram for Building Your Wedging Table

-- How wide and deep do you want the wedging surface to be?
-If you will use your wedging table to dry out clay that is being recycled, or if you are planning on wedging large amounts of clay at one time, you will want a larger surface area than if you will only be wedging up a few pounds at a time.
+- Establish depth and width: If you'll use your wedging table to dry out clay that is being recycled, or if you're planning on wedging large amounts of clay at one time, you will want a larger surface area than if you will only be wedging up a few pounds at a time.

-- How tall should your wedging table be?
-Each table should be configured to suit the main person who will be using it, or an average if there will be a number of people using it.
-As a rule of thumb, a wedging table's height should be set at approximately the same height as the points of your hips.
+- Establish height: Each table should be configured to suit the height of it's owner.
+If it will be used by a number of people, calculate an average height to find a compromise.
+As a rule of thumb, a wedging table's height should be set at approximately the same height as the points of your hip bones.
 Proper height will decrease the discomfort of bending over a too-low table, or the inefficient use of your muscles if set too high.

-As you can see on my diagram, my wedging table is 32 inches high by 28 inches deep by 28 inches wide.
-I will use 2 x 4 lumber for the legs and sides, 5/8 inch (minimum thickness, you can go thicker) plywood for the floor, and leg braces made from 1 x 3 lumber.
+In the diagram, the featured wedging table is 32 inches high by 28 inches deep by 28 inches wide.
+It calls for 2 x 4 lumber for the legs and sides, 5/8 inch (minimum thickness, you can go thicker) plywood for the floor, and leg braces made from 1 x 3 lumber.

 Continue to 2 of 5 below.